 Before my postdoctoral research, I served as a public health leader for the state of Montana’s Department of Public Health and Human Services, in the Family and Community Health Bureau, where I began my work on tele-health/medicine technologies.
 Before and during my work at the state, I served as adjunct faculty at the University of Montana, Helena where I taught introductory courses to computing and technology as well as human relations and professional development.

 Dr. Newhart is an NIH funded postdoctoral fellow in UC Irvine's Institute for Clinical Translational Science.

 Previously, she received the UC President’s Dissertation Year Fellowship and was a UC Distinguished Public Impact Fellow.
-Faculty advisors and mentors include Distinguished Professor Jacquelynne Eccles, Professor Mark Warschauer, and Bren Professor Judith Olson.
+Faculty advisors and mentors include Distinguished Professor Jacquelynne Eccles, Professor Mark Warschauer, Bren Professor Judith Olson, and Professor Jeff Krichmar.